-The ureter is a thick-walled tube that transfers urine from the kidney to the bladder.
-It is approximately 10 inches long, with the upper half located in the abdomen and the lower half in the pelvic region.
+The ureter is a muscular tube that transfers urine from the kidney to the bladder.
+It is about 10 inches long, with the upper half in the belly and the lower half in the pelvic area.
 But what happens when the ureter becomes blocked?
-The information below should help you recognize this problem before it causes serious damage.

-Extrinsic obstruction of the ureter is a condition caused by organs and diseases that press against the ureter and cause a blockage within the ureter.
-The resulting blockage affects the flow of urine out of the ureter and can eventually cause urine to build up, which can injure the kidney.
+Extrinsic obstruction of the ureter is caused when organs press against the ureter, causing a blockage in the ureter.
+This affects the flow of urine out of the ureter.
+After some time, urine can build up, which can hurt the kidney.